 Corn field in Iowa under a blue sky

-How to Homeschool in Iowa
+How to Start Homeschooling in Iowa

-If you’re wondering how to homeschool in Iowa, it’s a good idea to do your research first.
+If you’re wondering how to start homeschooling in Iowa, it’s a good idea to do your research first.
 Homeschool laws vary by state, so each one’s are a little different!
-Whether you’ve homeschooled before, or you just decided to make the switch to homeschooling, you’re in the right place.

 Homeschooling in Iowa at a Glance